bbc/device_api-ios/README.md

-# device_api-ios
+# DeviceAPI-IOS

-device_api-ios is the iOS implementation of device_api - an initiative to allow full automation of device activities
+*DeviceAPI-IOS* is the iOS implementation of *DeviceAPI* - an initiative to allow full automation of device activities

 ## Dependencies

-device_api-ios shells out to a number of iOS command line tools.
+*DeviceAPI-IOS* shells out to a number of iOS command line tools.
 You will need to make sure that the libimobiledevice library is installed and the following commands are available on your path:
 * ideviceinfo

 ## Using the gem